Tour To Review

 Going Deeper: Staying 5 Days or More

 If you are a slow traveller, wondering how many days in Prague you need.
-And prefer taking rest after exploring one place, or a deep explorer who takes time and explores each place in detail, this one is for you.
+And if you prefer to rest after exploring one place, or are a deep explorer who takes time to explore each place in detail, this one is for you.

 • Days 1 to 4: Follow the 4-day plan mentioned above.

-By staying longer, you will never have to worry about travel fatigue because you can spend your mornings at amazing art museums and your evenings attending classical concerts inside a mirror chapel.
+By staying longer, you will never have to worry about travel fatigue because you can spend your mornings at art museums like DOX, the National Gallery, and your evenings attending classical concerts.

 No matter how many days in Prague you choose to spend, making the most of your time requires some logistical planning.
-The city boasts an efficient transport network, considered one of the finest in Europe, featuring clean metros, beautiful tram lines, and buses.
+The city boasts an efficient transport network, featuring clean metros, tram lines, and buses.

-Don’t use regular taxi’s since they tend to be very expensive for tourists.
+Don’t use unregulated or unlicensed taxis since they tend to be very expensive for tourists.
 Rather, opt to download local transportation apps or buy 24/72-hour transit passes that will let you jump on trams and subways and give your feet a break after a long day of walking on cobbled streets.

 How Many Days for Prague Do You Actually Need?